 Painted kitchen cabinets have a durable finish that should prove easy to wipe clean using dish soap in warm water.
 Use a microfiber cloth to apply the solution and – as with wood cabinets – make sure your cloth is damp and not soaking.

 To remove the residue use a second cloth dampened with water.
 Dry with a microfiber cloth to finish.
+It can make more sense to do a thorough cleaning job just before painting kitchen cabinets.

 How to clean laminate kitchen cabinets